-10.4.1.1 Goods of Class 1 are assigned to one of six divisions, depending on the type of hazard they present (see paragraph 2.1.1.4 of the Model Regulations).
-The assignment procedure (Figure 10.3) applies to all substances and/or articles that are candidates for Class 1 except those declared from the outset to be in Division 1.1.
-A substance or article should be assigned to the division which corresponds to the results of the tests to which the substance or article, as offered for transport, has been subjected.
+10.4.1.1 Goods of Class 1 Unless classified as unstable, explosives are assigned to one of six divisions, depending on the type of hazard they present (see paragraph 2.1.1.4 of the Model Regulations and 2.1.2 of the GHS).
+The assignment procedure (Figure 10.3 and 10.5) applies to all substances and/or articles that are candidates for this class Class 1 except those declared from the outset to be in Division 1.1.
+A substance or article is should be assigned to the division which corresponds to the results of the tests to which it the substance or article, as offered for transport, has been subjected.
 Other test results, and data assembled from accidents which have occurred, may also be taken into account.
-As indicated in box 36 of Figure 10.3, there is authority to exclude an article from Class 1 by virtue of test results and the Class 1 definition.
+As indicated in box 36 of Figure 10.3, there is authority to exclude an article from Class 1 the class of explosives by virtue of test results and the Class 1 explosives definition (see paragraph 2.1.1.1(b) of the Model Regulations and paragraph 2.1.1.2 (b) of the GHS).
+Specific criteria by which articles may be excluded from the class of explosives (for transport) may be found in the Model Regulations (see paragraph 2.1.3.6.4).